moka-guys/mokabed/Bedmaker/Pan5248/Pan5248_Logfile.md

 # Remove duplicates
 Remove the duplicated row for the same position.
 The duplicated rows with the genes that are not in the request form are deleted.

+# Replace NA
+Replace NA with the correct gene names as in the request form.
+The ENSG number is obtained from Ensembl.